swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

-Such methods allow us avoiding remote calls if some local validation already can short-circut them.
-While not a common pattern, it definitely can have it's uses.
+Such methods allow us avoiding remote calls if some local validation already can short-circuit them.
+While not a common pattern, it definitely can have its uses.
 Note that the ability to invoke distributed methods remotely, also directly translates into such methods being "effectively public", even if access control wise they are not.
 This makes sense, and distributed methods must always be audited and carefully checked if they indeed should be allowed to execute when invoked remotely, e.g. they may need to perform caller authentication – a feature we do not provide out of the box yet, but are definitely interested in exploring in the future.

 It is not allowed to declare distributed function parameters as `inout` or varargs: